 - So I simply decided not to exit such under performing stock, instead just stop the allocation towards that stock and hold the position.

-By doing this, we are able to generate 24.7% average annual returns which beats the small index returns also able to generate on par small cap mutual funds returns without much expense.
+By following this SIP Investment strategy, we are able to generate 24.7% average annual returns which beats the small index returns also able to generate on par small cap mutual funds returns without much expense.